Simonxyw/simonxyw.github.io/_pages/about.md

 Beyond academics and research, I have a longstanding love for Cantopop (over 10 years!) and enjoy exploring cafés (always on the lookout for the perfect cup of espresso).

 I am actively seeking opportunities to apply geospatial data science for real-world impact, whether in environmental sustainability, public policy, civic analytics, or urban development.
-If you're interested in collaborating or discussing potential opportunities, feel free to connect!
+If you're interested in collaborating or discussing potential opportunities, feel free to reach out!